Mrymna/Surgery_procedures/Neuronexus/mount_probe_on_microdrive.md

 <img src="figures/mount_probe_gnd3.jpg" alt="drawing" width="400"/>

+### Determine the probe orientation

+The orientation of the connector and probe is important as you will need to map the probe channels to the amplifier channels.
+The orientation also determines which shanks are lateral or medial.
+Take pictures or notes of what you are doing and always keep the same orientation.
+This will simplify your data analysis.

 ### Grab the probe with a holder

 The best way to manipulate probes that have large PCB is with a printed probe grabber attached to the stereotaxic frame.
 Ideally, we would add a clamp for the PCB on the probe grabber.